muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_Plain_Text.md

 While heuristics (and BOMs) can lead to a strong guess as to what character encoding a file is, an explicit MCP declaration makes things more certain.

+*The rest of this sub-section about Muldis Content Predicate is obsolete and will be updated to say MCP is now more of a meta-standard and the specially formatted whitespace comment will be replaced by a dedicated MUON possrep resembling a specific tuple.*

 A **Muldis Content Predicate** declaration would normally be embedded in a MUON *dividing space* quoted comment string, so the regular MUON parser needs no special handling grammar/logic to ignore it (unlike a shebang).